The Westminster lensArchive · Written questions · 3,402 tabled · 3,335 answered

 Asked

-Pursuant to the Answer of 30 January 2025 to Question 20673 on Haythornthwaite Review of Armed Forces Incentivisation, whether his Department plans to implement recommendation 18 on creating a reward framework that considers whether each of the elements of financial and non-financial reward is optimally aligned to achieve Defence objectives.
+Pursuant to the Answer of 30 January 2025 to Question 20673 on Haythornthwaite Review of Armed Forces Incentivisation, whether his Department plans to implement the element of the element of recommendation 56 on delivering access to (a) broader and (b) up-to-date information about (i) professional career paths and (ii) skills development opportunities to career managers.

 Reply